thepirat000/Audit.NET/src/Audit.NET.SqlServer/README.md

         .LastUpdatedColumnName("LastUpdatedDate"));
 ```

-You can provide any of the settings as a function of the [Audit Event](https://github.com/thepirat000/Audit.NET#usage)
+You can provide any of the settings as a function of the [Audit Event](https://github.com/thepirat000/Audit.NET#usage),
-for example:
+for example to use a connection string per machine, and different table names:

 ```c#
 Audit.Core.Configuration.Setup()